jetemi/Exam-prep/dbms II questions from class.md

         * **Example:**  Consider entities `Supplier`, `Part`, and `Project`.
 A ternary relationship might be "SUPPLIES" relating all three: `Supplier` supplies `Part` to `Project`.
 The `Part` entity here has a ternary degree in this context.

     * **N-ary Degree (Degree N):**  The entity participates in *N* relationships (where N is any number).
 While ternary is sometimes encountered, degrees higher than ternary are less common and can often be decomposed into binary relationships for simplicity in database design.

-**Key Takeaway for Exams:** Understand that entity degree is about counting relationships connected to an entity.
-Know the basic types (unary, binary, ternary) and be able to identify them in ER diagrams.